Lagrangian Floer theory and mirror symmetry on compact toric manifolds

+A problem similar to one mentioned in Remark \ref{rem:1014} occurs here.
+This is the reason why we do not require our multiseciton to be $T^{n}$-equivariant in the next lemma.

-\begin{lem} There exists a system of continuous family of multisections defined on a neighborhood of $\frak{forget}^{-1}([\Sigma_1])$ with the following properties: \begin{enumerate} \item It is transversal to $0$ and is $T^n$-invariant. \item It is compatible at the boundaries described in Lemma $\ref{bdryMannu}$. \item It is compatible with the forgetful map of the boundary marked points. \item It is invariant under the cyclic permutations of boundary marked points and arbitrary permutations of the interior marked points. \item It is transversal to the map $(\ref{glueisolemann})$ in the sense we describe below. \end{enumerate} \end{lem} We now make the statements of Condition (5) precise.
+\begin{lem} There exists a Kuranishi structure and a system of continuous families of multisections defined on a neighborhood of $\frak{forget}^{-1}([\Sigma_1])$ with the following properties: \begin{enumerate} \item It is transversal to $0$. \item It is compatible at the boundaries described in Lemma \ref{bdryMannu}. \item It is compatible with the forgetful map of the boundary marked points. \item It is invariant under the cyclic permutations of boundary marked points and arbitrary permutations of the interior marked points. \item It is compatible with the fiber product description of $\frak{forget}^{-1}([\Sigma_1])$. \item It is transversal to the map $(\ref{gluemapannul})$ in the sense we describe below. \end{enumerate} \end{lem} We now make the statements of Condition 5 precise.
 Let $U$ be a Kuranishi neighborhood of a point $\frak x$ in $\mathcal M(k_1,k_2;\ell_1,\ell_2;\beta_1,\beta_2;\text{\bf p}_1,\text{\bf p}_2)$.
 Denote